WHAT IS DRUM CORPS?

 The Boston Crusaders are incorporated in the Commonwealth of Massachusetts and are registered with the United States Internal Revenue Service as a 501(c)3 Not-for-Profit Corporation, governed by a Board of Directors.

 The Boston Crusaders’ mission is to provide its members an opportunity to reach their highest potential, both as a person and an artist.
 While providing a healthy balance between education and competition, the Boston Crusaders seek to constantly challenge members to excel every day through a dynamic and unique combination of artistic, athletic, and life goals our members will not find elsewhere.

 WHAT IS THE SEASON LIKE?

-The season begins in November with a series of audition experiences around the United States with final round Auditions held in the Florida area.
-During audition experiences, members stay at the rehearsal site; all meals are provided by the drum corps.
+The season begins in November with a series of audition experiences around the United States with a final round during the winter.
+During audition experiences, members stay at the rehearsal site and all meals are provided by the drum corps.
 As the school year draws to a close in late spring, the Boston Crusaders gear up for the upcoming tour with more frequent rehearsals.